-3. Public announcements and application to public announcements Article 40 (Article 25 amendment)
+3. Public announcements and application to public announcements

-The Judicial Council shall announce the vacancy for the position of the president of the court in the "Official Gazette of Montenegro" and in one of the print media based in Montenegro two months before the term of office of the president of the court ends or immediately after the termination of office or dismissal of the president of the court.
+The Judicial Council shall announce the vacancy for the position of the president of the court in the "Official Gazette of Montenegro" and in one of the printed media based in Montenegro two months before the term of office of the president of the court ends or immediately after the termination of office or dismissal of the president of the court.

-Along with the application to the public announcement, the candidates for a court president shall submit a work programme which includes proposed organization of work in the court with indicators for improvement of work for the period of five years.
+Along with the application to the public announcement, the candidates for a court president shall submit a work programme that includes the proposed organisation of work in the court with indicators for the improvement of work for the period of five years.